Skip to Content

 Problems With Similar Aged Pom Puppies

-The problems is called hyper-attachment, which leads to poor communication and social development skills.
+The problem is called hyper-attachment, which leads to poor communication and social development skills.

-People usually assume that if you have two puppies that are the same age, they’ll play together and that gives them great socialising skills.
+People usually assume that if you have two puppies of the same age, they’ll play together, giving them great socializing skills.

 Pomeranian Puppies

 However, that’s wrong.
-They know each’s habits and are comfortable with each other.
-However, they have no idea how other dogs, adolescents and puppies behave.
+They know each other’s habits and are comfortable with each other.
+However, they have no idea how other dogs, adolescents, and puppies behave.

 It’s generally best to split up littermates, particularly if early symptoms appear.
-Then they’ll each have a good chance at developing as an individual instead of half of a pair.
+Then they’ll each have a good chance at developing as individuals instead of half of a pair.
 This can be a tough decision for the owner to make.

 Pomeranian Puppies Who Are Together Forever